ibm-cloud-docs/citrix-netscaler-vpx/ipsec-pbr.md

 # Creating Policy Based Routing (PBR)
 {: #creating-policy-based-routing}

-A Policy Based Routing (PBR) policy is needed to specify the unique traffic parameters (such as local and remote subnets) the VPN connection will use.
+A Policy Based Routing (PBR) policy is needed to specify the unique traffic parameters (such as local and remote subnets) the VPN connection will use with your {{site.data.keyword.vpx_full}}.
+{: shortdesc}

 To create a PBR profile perform the following steps:

 1. Navigate to **System > Network > PBR** and select **Add**.
 2. Enter **Name**.